ahmedaq/HCV-E2/README.md

     * Pymol, available at https://pymol.org/

 ## Usage
 1. Open MATLAB
 2. Run the script main.m

 Note: To visualize the step-by-step procedure and the corresponding output, open the "main.html" file (in the "html" folder) in your browser.

+## Troubleshooting
+For any questions or comments, please email me at ahmedaq@gmail.com.